nathanswanson/BedrockDragon/README.md

 # BedrockDragon

-This is a passion project by me to create the most efficent desentralysed server I can.
+This is a passion project by me to create the most efficent decentralized server I can.

 Please note that my common code is still private as I finish up some touches.